quire-io/guide/_docs/project-06-reorder-project.md

 Also, you could transfer a project from one organization to another by dragging and dropping.

-For resetting the orders of your projects, click on the **three dots** icon beside each organization instead.
+For resetting the orders of your projects, click on the **More Options** icon beside each organization instead.

 ![reset projects to default order]({{ site.url }}{{ site.baseurl }}/assets/images/reorder-projects/reset_project_default.png)

-You can hide your projects to make your Projects section more organized.
+You can hide your projects to make your Workspace section at the sidebar more organized.

 Hover over the project name and click on the **hide** icon.
-You will find all the hidden projects at the bottom of the Projects section.
+You will find all the hidden projects at the bottom of the Workspace section.

 ![hide projects]({{ site.url }}{{ site.baseurl }}/assets/images/reorder-projects/hide_projects.png)